davidpgausai-svg/LeaderOS/replit.md

 - **Timeline Visibility**: Archived strategies appear on Timeline with muted styling and completion dates
 - **Completion Reports**: Strategy Completion report shows on-time vs late completion metrics
 - **Performance Indicators**: Reports calculate days offset from target date (positive = late, negative = early/on-time)

+### Change Continuum Framework
+Every strategy includes 9 mandatory fields that define the change management approach:

+1. **Case for Change**: Justification for why the change is necessary
+2. **Vision Statement**: Description of the desired future state
+3. **Success Metrics**: Measurable indicators of success
+4. **Stakeholder Map**: Identification of key stakeholders and their roles
+5. **Readiness Rating (RAG)**: Red/Amber/Green assessment of organizational readiness
+6. **Risk Exposure Rating**: Assessment of potential risks and mitigation strategies
+7. **Change Champion Assignment**: Designation of change leaders and sponsors
+8. **Reinforcement Plan**: Strategy for sustaining the change over time
+9. **Benefits Realization Plan**: Approach for tracking and realizing expected benefits

+**Implementation Details:**
+- All 9 fields are mandatory (enforced at database, API, and form levels)
+- Database fields use NOT NULL constraints with meaningful defaults ("To be defined")
+- API validation requires non-empty strings using `.trim().min(1)` Zod validation
+- Fields are displayed in collapsible sections on Strategy cards and detail views
+- Full dark mode support across all Change Continuum displays

+### Project Milestones System
+Each project automatically includes 7 predefined milestones for tracking change implementation:

+1. **Stakeholder & Readiness Assessment**: Initial stakeholder analysis and readiness evaluation
+2. **Executive Governance Review**: Executive leadership review and approval
+3. **Directors Meeting Authorization**: Board or director-level authorization
+4. **Strategic Communication Deployment**: Rollout of strategic communications
+5. **Staff Meetings & Huddles Activation**: Team engagement and activation sessions
+6. **Education & Enablement Completion**: Training and enablement activities
+7. **Operational Feedback + Governance Close-Out**: Final review and lessons learned

+**Milestone Features:**
+- Auto-created when a new project is created
+- Each milestone tracks status (not_started, in_progress, completed)
+- Displayed as checklist on project cards with visual completion indicators
+- Can include start dates, completion dates, and notes
+- Integrated with Communication Templates for document management

+### Communication Templates
+Centralized document management for project milestones:

+- **Purpose**: Store and manage URLs to presentation and documentation templates
+- **Structure**: One URL per milestone (7 URLs total per project)
+- **Features**:
+  - Simple URL input fields for each milestone
+  - Clickable hyperlinks to access templates
+  - Auto-creation of template placeholders for all projects
+  - Project-specific organization by milestone number
+- **Access**: Available to all users through dedicated Communication Templates page

+### View-Only Access
+Strategy and Project cards include View functionality for read-only access:

+- **View Buttons**: Available in dropdown menus on all Strategy and Project cards
+- **Accessibility**: View access available to all users regardless of edit permissions
+- **View Modals**: Display all details in read-only format including:
+  - Strategies: All 9 Change Continuum fields, timeline, metrics, status
+  - Projects: All project details, 7 milestones with completion status, KPIs, resources
+- **Purpose**: Allow users to review details without requiring edit permissions

 ### Development and Build System
 Modern development toolchain: